-The Grado SR225e have an above-average and open sound for critical listening but are below-average headphones for everyday use.
-Their open design leaks a lot, which will be distracting to people around you even at moderate volumes.
-They will also fall off your head quickly if used while running.
-On the upside they are lightweight and not too tight.
+The Grado SR225e/SR225 are good headphones for neutral sound, but their overall performance isn't really versatile enough for everyday use.
+Their open-back design leaks a lot of noise, which is distracting to people around you, even at moderate volumes.
+They also fall off your head quickly if used while running.
+On the upside, they're lightweight and not too tight.

-The Grado SR225e look similar to the previous models; SR60e, SR80e, SR125e.
-They keep the same retro aesthetic that give the Grado their distinct style and also come in an all black color scheme.
-However, unlike the previous models, the padding used on the ear cups is thicker and has a hollow center, so that the sound leaving the ear cups is unobstructed.
-This makes them look like an over-ear model, yet they are still an on-ear headphone with surprisingly large and open earcups.
+The Grado SR225e look similar to the previous models, including the Grado SR60e/SR60, the Grado SR80e/SR80, and the Grado SR125e/SR125.
+They have the same retro aesthetic and also come in an all-black color scheme.
+However, unlike the previous models, the padding used on the ear cups is thicker and has a hollow center so that the sound leaving the ear cups is unobstructed.
+This makes them look like an over-ear model, yet they're still an on-ear headphone with surprisingly large and open ear cups.

-The Grado SR225e are not as comfortable as the SR60e or SR80e.
+The Grado SR225e aren't as comfortable as the Grado SR60e/SR60 or the Grado SR80e/SR80.
 They changed the cushion-like padding design to a hybrid of over-ear and on-ear.
 This causes the ear cups to apply uneven pressure on the ears, which gets uncomfortable during long listening sessions.
 They also have the same cushion-like fabric for the padding that feels low quality and easy to tear.
-On the upside like the SR60e, they don't apply much pressure to your head, especially for an on ear design.
+On the upside, they don't apply much pressure to your head, especially for an on-ear design.

 The Grado 225e are moderately portable headphones.
 They don't have much bulk and have a thin headband.
-They will easily fit in a bag and are lightweight around to carry on your neck.
-Sadly, the ear cups are little large for an on-ear design and they don't fold up to take less space.
+They'll easily fit in a bag and are lightweight enough to carry on your neck.
+Sadly, the ear cups are a little large for an on-ear design, and they don't fold up to take less space.
 The thick cable is also a bit bothersome and doesn't come with a carrying case or pouch, which is disappointing.

-These headphones like the previous models are not stable on your head and not designed for sports.
-They will quickly fall off during any physical activity, and have a thick and non-detachable cable that will yank the headphones of your head if it gets hooked on something.
-They are decently stable for casual listening sessions and the ear pad design adds a little more stability but they will slip off your ears if you tilt your head too far.
+The Grado SR225e aren't very stable on your head.
+They quickly fall off during any physical activity and have a thick and non-detachable cable that can yank the headphones off your head if it gets hooked on something.
+They're decently stable for casual listening sessions, and the ear pad design adds a little more stability, but they slip off your ears if you tilt your head too far.

 Poor isolation.
-Due to the open-back of these headphones, the isolation is poor by design.
+Due to the open-back design, the isolation is poor.
 They barely isolate any external sound, failing to achieve more than 7dB of isolation in the treble range.

 Poor leakage.
-Being open headphones, these headphones leak a lot of sound.
-The majority of leakage is happening between 300Hz and 20KHz which is a very broad range.
-The leakage on these headphones sounds loud, full and intelligible.
+As open-back headphones, they leak a lot of sound.
+The majority of leakage is happening between 300Hz and 20kHz, which is a very broad range.
+The leakage on these headphones sounds loud, full, and intelligible.

 No compatible app.